 Mercantile Bank of Michigan is currently a large bank owning $3 billion in assets and deposits totaling $3 billion.
 Its Texas Ratio is 2.40%, denoting a minute possibility of failure.
 Additionally, Mercantile Bank of Michigan is FDIC-insured, meaning that your money is insured up to $250,000, even in the event of bank failure.

 Texas Ratio Analysis

 The Texas Ratio, a measure of a "bad assets" against available capital, can provide an early warning sign of bank failure.
 A low ratio indicates smaller chance of failure; a higher ratio suggests greater risk.Back to Overview

 Compare Mercantile Bank of Michigan to Other Competitive Offers

 |Certificates of Deposit|| ||$500 for all terms|

-Mercantile Bank of Michigan has several deposit products including savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
-Mercantile Bank of Michigan does not have the best savings rate, which means you should think about looking elsewhere for banks that deliver more return for your money.
+Mercantile Bank of Michigan offers several deposit products like savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
+Mercantile Bank of Michigan does not have the best savings rate, which means you should consider looking elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-Mercantile Bank of Michigan's CD rates are fair in comparison to the national average.Back to Overview
+Mercantile Bank of Michigan's CD rates are fair in comparison to other U.S. banks.Back to Overview

 Find a Mercantile Bank of Michigan Near Me

-Mercantile Bank of Michigan has 49 physical branches in the U.S.Back to Overview
+Mercantile Bank of Michigan has 49 locations across the U.S.Back to Overview